PaulTHong/STDA-inf/README.md

     --tra_augment 2>&1 |tee log/STL10_in_rand_list_per10_train.log
 ```

-The training of CALTECH256 and CIFAR10 is similar (not demonstrated in detail), which is executed as:
+The training of CALTECH256 and CIFAR10 is similar (so not demonstrated in detail), which is executed as:
 ```
 bash run.sh train CALTECH256
 bash run.sh train CIFAR10